OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 > [!NOTE]
 > As with adding objects, do not manually remove objects from collection arrays.
 Use the `delete` methods on the collection-type objects.
 For example, remove a `Table` from a `Worksheet` using `Table.delete`.

-The following scripts removes the first worksheet in the workbook.
+The following script removes the first worksheet in the workbook.

 ```typescript
 function main(workbook: ExcelScript.Workbook) {